 \subsection{Iterative LLM Policy Synthesis}

-Let $\Pi$ denote the space of \emph{programmatic policies}: deterministic functions $\pi: \mathcal{S} \times [N] \to \mathcal{A}$ expressed as executable Python code.
-Each policy has access to the full environment state and a library of helper functions: breadth-first search (BFS) pathfinding, beam targeting, and coordinate transforms.
-This state access is a deliberate design choice: programmatic policies operate in algorithm space rather than in the reactive observation-to-action space of neural policies.
-Code as Policies \cite{code-as-policies} demonstrated that LLMs can generate executable robot policy code that processes perception outputs and parameterizes control primitives via few-shot prompting.
-And Eureka \cite{ma2024eureka} uses LLMs to generate code-based reward functions (rather than policies) from the environment source code.
+Let $\Pi$ denote the space of code-based policies, i.e., deterministic functions $\pi: \mathcal{S} \times [N] \to \mathcal{A}$ expressed as Python code.
+Each policy has access to the full environment state and a library of helper functions: breadth-first search (BFS) pathfinding, beam targeting, and basic coordinate transforms.
+This state access is a deliberate design choice: programmatic policies can be evolved in algorithm space rather than in the reactive observation-to-action space of neural policies.
+Code as Policies \citep{code-as-policies} demonstrated that LLMs can generate executable robot policy code that processes perception outputs and parameterizes control primitives via few-shot prompting.
+And Eureka \citep{ma2024eureka} uses LLMs to generate code-based reward functions (rather than policies) from the environment source code.
 Our work differs from these in that the LLM iteratively synthesizes complete agent policies for a multi-agent setting, where the generated code must simultaneously coordinate across agents sharing the same program.